 1/2 c. + 1 T. vegan powdered sugar

 1 T. coconut sugar

-- Preheat the oven to 250°.
+- For this Vegan Meringue Nests with Lemon Curd Recipe, preheat the oven to 250°.
 Line a cookie sheet with parchment paper or a Silpat.

 - In a large stand mixer bowl (whisk attachment), combine the No Egg and pectin.
 Pour in the cold water/beet powder.
 Beat this mixture on high for a solid 5 minutes.